-PornHub Year In Review: What Were The Adult Entertainment Habits Of 2017?
+Pornhub Year In Review: What Were The Adult Entertainment Habits Of 2017?

 — Riley Reid (@rileyreidx3) November 29, 2017

-Finally, the PornHub Year in Review took a look at some of the most popular stars of the genre.
+Finally, the Pornhub Year in Review took a look at some of the most popular stars of the genre.
 The top star of adult entertainment was Riley Reid, followed by Mia Khalifa and Lisa Ann, and Kim Kardashian came in at No. 4.
 (Last year, Kim Kardashian was No. 1, and Riley Reed was No. 3.
 Mia Khalifa has held on to the No. 2 spot for two years in a row.)
 The United States, the U.K., and India were the top three countries that enjoyed adult entertainment on the site.